Efficient Reachable Sets on Lie Groups Using Lie Algebra Monotonicity and Tangent Intervals: CONTROL SYSTEMS ON LIE GROUPS

 and its inverse, $\dexp^{-1}_\Theta$, can be obtained by inverting the analytic expression and taking its summation expansion,

 where $B_k$ are the Bernoulli numbers with $B_1 = \frac12$. $\dexp^{-1}$ allows one to define a vector field on the Lie algebra which exactly characterizes the local behavior of the true dynamics evolving on the original Lie group.
-In the literature~\cite{AI-HMK-SN-AZ:00}, this is often called canonical coordinates of the first kind---in a sense, the integration is done in canonical coordinates centered around $\mathring{x} = x_0\exp(\Theta_0)^{-1}$.
+In the literature~\cite{AI-HMK-SN-AZ:00}, this is called canonical coordinates of the first kind---numerical integration is done in a canonical basis for the tangent space arising from the differential of the exponential map, left translated to the centering point $\mathring{x} = x_0\exp(\Theta_0)^{-1}$.

 \begin{proposition}[Canonical coordinates] Consider the control system~\eqref{eq:liecontrolsys}.
 For small $t\geq 0$, the trajectory $t\mapsto x(t)$ from initial condition $x_0$ under measurable $\bfu:[0,\infty)\to\calU$ is given by